 1) Soil Moisture

-The water treatments followed a stepwise pattern of increasing soil moisture [Figure 1].
+The water treatments followed a stepwise pattern?? of increasing soil moisture [Figure 1].
 The 80mm and 150mm treatments were significantly different from all other water treatments, and therefore accurately simulated the watering regime of a drought.
-The 200mm treatments was different from all other watering regimes and simulated an average Californian watering regime.
-The 250mm and 330mm treatments were significantly different from all other water treatments and depicted an above-average rainy season.
-All differences were supported by P<0.001.
+The 200mm treatment was different from all other watering regimes and simulated an average Californian watering regime.
+The 250mm and 330mm treatments were significantly different from all other water treatments and depicted an above-average rainy season (Post hoc tests, all differences a p<0.001, Table X listing the values).
+Add a few figure listing all stats for this.

 2) Germination

-The germination rates of the three native species were significantly different from one another, across all treatments (P<0.001) [Figure 2].
-Plantago had the greatest germination rates across all treatments, while Salvia possessed the lowest germination rates across all treatments.
-Increased water availability appeared to increase germination however the trend was not significant [Figure 2].
-Furthermore, the presence or absence of brome also did not have a significant effect on native germination.
-Brome germination did not vary significantly when grown with the different native species or across water availability [Figure 5A].
+The germination rates of the three native species were significantly different from one another, across all treatments (Table Y, Figure 2) – See papers but usually you either put the stats right in here GLM, Chi-square = , p = OR you put all stats in a table and cite it ).
+Plantago had the greatest germination rates across all treatments (Post hoc tests, p = ), while Salvia possessed the lowest germination rates across all treatments (stats).
+Water availability did not significantly enhance native germination (Table Z, Figure ), and brome also did not have a significant effect on native germination (Table with stats, Figure).
+Brome germination did not vary significantly when grown with the different native species or across water availability (stats, then Figure 5A).

+OK check some peer-reviewed papers but you need the stats to back up each result you list here.

 3) Native Mortality

-It was observed that native species (df = 2, P<0.001) and water treatment (df = 4, P<0.001) had a significant effect on native mortality, however the presence or absence of brome did not have a significant affect on native mortality [Table 1A].
+Native species responses were species specific (Table with stats or put stats properly here) and water treatment (df = 4, P<0.001) had a significant effect on native mortality.
+Brome did not have a significant impact on native plant mortality [Table 1A – is this stats?].
 Furthermore, the global model of water treatment by native species by brome treatment was not a significant model.
-When only native species by water treatment was analyzed, there was still no significance of the model [Table 1A].
-The combined three variable model possessed an R^2 of 0.845.
-Across all water treatments and both with and without brome, Plantago possessed the lowest mortality while Salvia possessed the greatest mortality, with greater than 75% in all treatments [Figure 3].
-Native mortality for all three species was not significantly different when grown with and without brome.
+When only native species by water treatment was analyzed, there was still no significance of the model [Table 1A]. revise – confusing – just discuss the main factors The combined three variable model possessed an R^2 of 0.845.
+CUT Plantago had the lowest mortality, and Salvia had the greatest mortality (stats, Figure 3) .
+Native mortality for all three species was not significantly different when grown with and without brome (Table X with stats).
 Plantago and Phacelia experienced significantly higher mortality rates under drought conditions (80mm and 150mm) when compared to the 330mm treatment (Plantago: P = 0.037, Phacelia = 0.036).
 For Salvia, there was no significant trend in mortality across increasing water availability [Figure 3].
+Etc…

+I would likely report global model first in both Methods and Results

 4) Native Biomass/Individual